MisbahKhan0009/CSE332-SFM-NSU/Quiz 01/Quiz 01 Suggestions.md

  ### 9. How memory devices are designed?

-Ans: Memory devices are designed using electronic components such as transistors and capacitors arranged in circuits.
-These circuits are organised into cells, which can store binary data as electrical charges.
+Ans: Memory devices are designed as an array of storage.
+Each location can hold fixed number of bits.